Alison Fox MSc Psychodynamic Psychotherapy; Dip Couns; MBACP, Dip Supervision

 Falmouth And Penryn

 Deciding to go into therapy is not an easy decision.
 It is a brave choice that is usually made because you are struggling to cope and have realised that help may be needed from someone other than friends and family, someone impartial and professionally trained.
 But how do you decide on a therapist?
-While a therapist's experience and training do matter a lot, the reality is that you will be sharing many private details and thoughts about your life with whoever you choose, so you need to have a strong sense that that person is right for you - that you will be able to form a strong and supportive relationship together.
+While a therapist's experience and training does matter a lot, the reality is that you will be sharing many private details and thoughts about your life with whoever you choose, so you need to have a strong sense that that person is right for you - that you will be able to form a strong and supportive relationship together.

 In this profile I try to provide you with some sense of who I am and how I work, but often it is only by meeting face-to-face that you get a really good idea of whether it feels right.

 I am an experienced psychodynamic psychotherapist and I work with young people and adults.
 I have worked in mental health for the past 15 years and have been a practicing therapist for 12 years combining private work with employment in various organisations including Cornwall College, where I supported university students, and Xenzone, where I worked with young people.
 I currently work one day a week at Plymouth NHS Adult Mental Health Trust with adults who have complex and long-term mental health needs.
 I have experience in many different areas of mental health including relationship problems, anxiety, depression, abuse, suicidal thoughts, self harm and bereavement.
 Many of the people I work with feel stuck or trapped in some way, in a job, or in themselves, or would like a greater sense of meaning in their lives.
 Some are struggling with their relationships and notice that the same difficulties keep coming up for them time and again.